MMD-Flagger: Leveraging Maximum Mean Discrepancy to Detect Hallucinations: Methodology

-\paragraph{Vector representation of outputs.} Since most kernels (especially the ones used in this work) take vector values as input, we need to convert outputs into vector representation.
-The most natural way is to resort to the word embedding matrix $E \in \mathbb{R}^{V \times D}$ used by our encoder-decoder.
-Thus each token sequence $y$ is associated with a sequence of embedding vectors
+\textbf{Vector representation of outputs.} To capture the rich semantic relationships between generated outputs, we convert the sequences into dense token embedding vectors.
+The simplest representation is to resort to the word embedding matrix $E \in \mathbb{R}^{V \times D}$ used by LLMs.
+Thus, each token sequence $y$ is associated with a sequence of embedding vectors

-We introduce two aggregations of $T$-length vector representations and convert them into a fixed-length vector $h$; \texttt{avg} and \texttt{concat}.
+To make it a fixed-length vector $h$, we introduce two aggregations of $T$-length vector representations; \texttt{avg} and \texttt{concat}.
 The \texttt{avg} aggregation is computing the average over $T$ vectors, namely

 The other possibility we investigate is the \texttt{concat} aggregation joins the $T$ embeddings to form

 where $e_{\rm pad}=\mathbf{0}_D$, and $T_{\rm max}$ is given as a hyperparameter.
 Having the fixed-length vector representation, we denote the set of fixed-length vectors as $H := \{h_1,\ldots , h_n\}$.